-The Authority's Vision is to be a world class, sustainable hub airport.
+The Authority's Vision is to be a world class, sustainable gateway between Asia and the Americas.
 Our Values are safety, teamwork, accountability and innovation.
 We have a strategy to guide us in achieving this Vision and fulfilling our Mission.
-To this end, we have established two strategic objectives: Speed and Ease of the Hub; and Outstanding Passenger Experience; and nine Exceptional Foundation Elements: Employees; Maintaining and Building Our Infrastructure; Environment; Integrated Sustainability Practices; IT & Digital; Financial Strength and Revenue Growth; Governance and Accountability; Reputation, Public Affairs and Community Contribution; and Enterprise Risk Management and Business Continuity Planning.
+To this end, we have established four supporting objectives: creating a connecting hub; being a leader in sustainability; delivering remarkable customer experiences and building on our exceptional foundation.

-The Authority's policy is to be both accountable to the community and transparent in its business relations.
-The Authority accounts for its actions to the community in several ways.
-It is the responsibility of the Governance Committee of the Board to ensure that Management is observing these accountability mechanisms, which include:
+The Authority's policy is to be both accountable to the community and transparent in its relations with business.
+The Authority accounts for its actions to the community in a number of ways.
+It is the responsibility of the Governance Committee of the Board to ensure that management is observing these accountability mechanisms, which include:

-publication of an Annual & Sustainability Report, which will include information set out with reference to a sustainability framework - starting with the 2018 Report the Authority adopted the Global Reporting Initiative Framework - including sections on governance and the Authority's environmental, social and economic performance.
-The annual reporting also includes the Authority's consolidated financial statements.
-Newspaper ads and social media provide highlights of the Annual & Sustainability Report and direct readers looking for further information to the website:
+publication online of an Annual Report, which will include information set out with reference to a sustainability framework, including sections on governance and the Authority's environmental, social and economic performance.
+The annual reporting also will include the Authority's nonconsolidated and consolidated financial statements.
+Newspaper ads and social media provide highlights of the Annual Report and direct readers looking for further information to the website.

-- holding an Annual Public Meeting; - holding of an annual meeting with the Nominating Entities and additional meetings as may be required; - meeting with the Province at least annually; - regular meetings of the Relationship Committee established under the Authority - Musqueam Sustainability and Friendship Agreement; - maintaining a Corporate Communications Policy; the substance of which will be reviewed annually by the Governance Committee and approved by the Board; - maintaining an Annual Communications Plan with each Nominating Entity, as further described in Tab 13 "Communications Plan with Nominating Entity" of this Board Manual; - establishment of the following standing consultation committees: - Aeronautical Noise Management Committee; - Airline Consultative Committee; - Airline Operators Committee; and - Environmental Advisory Committee;
+- holding an Annual Public Meeting;

+- holding of an annual meeting with the Nominating Entities and additional meetings as may be required;

+- meeting with the Province at least annually;

+- maintaining a corporate communications policy; the substance of which will be reviewed annually by the Governance Committee and approved by the Board;

+- establishment of the following standing consultation committees:

+- Aeronautical Noise Management Committee;

+- Airline Consultative Committee;

+- Airline Operators Committee; and

+- Environmental Advisory Committee;